How to install mac login

 A confirmation pop-up for the keystroke will appear.

-1. If it does not appear, open the System Preferences screen and continue with the settings.
+1. If it does not appear, open the System Settings screen and continue with the settings.

 “DeviceLocker” will be added to the input monitoring.

-If you do not see the above pop-up, such as during reinstallation, go to System Preferences > Security and Privacy > Input Monitoring.
+If you do not see the above pop-up, such as during reinstallation, go to System Settings > Privacy and Security > Input Monitoring.

 Input monitoring settings